All About Brining

 Salt Choice

-Table salt, sea salt, and kosher salt provide the same saltiness if they
+Table salt, sea salt, and kosher salt provide the same saltiness if

 weigh the same.
 It is not true for volume.
 A cup of table salt